opulo-inc/lumenpnp/doc/content/en/docs/motherboard/update-firmware/index.md

 7. Click on **Download**.
 This will flash the SMT32F4 with the provided firmware
 {{< container-image path="images/start_firmware_download.png" alt="Downloading (flashing) the firmware" >}}

 8. Done!
-Now you just have to disconnect the ST-Link and press Reset on the board (img/firmware_download_done.png" alt="Firmware flashing success" >}}
+Now you just have to disconnect the ST-Link and press the reset button on the board.